 Approximately five quizzes will be given in the semester to help students stay on task with studying.
 Quizzes contribute with 20 % to the final grade.
-Quizzes may be given at the beginning of the class or before the end of class.
-Be on time in class - quizzes will not be announced.
 Quizzes cannot be made up, whatever the reason may be.
 From the number of all quizzes, one with the lowest score will be dropped for the final grade.